flobee/public/shell/mysql_mariadb/README.md

     /to/dbs_backup.sh [cfg-file or backup-dir or no-parameter]

-If no parameters or just a backup path was given you will be ask for all missing
+If no parameters or just a backup directory was given you will be ask for all missing values: backup dir, user, password...
-values: backup path and db user/password...

     /to/dbs_backup.sh
     # or